Sustainability

 Models don't just work indefinitely.
 They degrade, often imperceptibly:

 User behavior shifts unpredictably.
 A fraud detection model that performs perfectly today may start flagging legitimate transactions next quarter as spending patterns evolve.
-A recommendation engine trained on pre-pandemic browsing behavior fails when habits fundamentally change.

 The Lifecycle Mindset

-The organizations that sustain AI success are those that treat every deployment as a living product with a lifecycle—not a finished deliverable that can be handed off and forgotten.
+Organizations that sustain AI success treat every deployment as a living product with a lifecycle—not a finished deliverable that can be handed off and forgotten.
+They understand that production marks the transition from development to operations, from building to maintaining, from proving value to preserving it.

 Maintenance as Strategic Advantage